 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Certain items related to the measurement of the net pension liability are reported as deferred inflows of resources.
-These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earnings on pension plan investments.
-For more detailed information on these items, please refer to the pension note.
+These include differences between expected and actual experience and the net difference between projected and actual earnings on pension plan investments.

+For more detailed information on deferred outflows and inflows of resources, please refer to the pension note.